tc39/proposal-type-annotations/README.md

 export type Foo = number
 ```

-JavaScript runtime should ignore this export.
+The JavaScript runtime should ignore this export.

 Importing is more difficult, as the runtime must understand that what is being imported
 needs to be ignored.
 We propose the following to help the runtime ignore the import: